rfshelley/Documentation/ref-docs/smartapp-ref.rst

 parseSoapMessage()
 ------------------

-Parses a Base64-encoded LAN message received from the hub into a map with header and body elements, as well as parsing the body into an XML document.
+Parses a Base64-encoded LAN message received from the Hub into a map with header and body elements, as well as parsing the body into an XML document.
 This method is commonly used to parse `UPNP SOAP <http://www.w3.org/TR/soap12-part1/>`__ messages.

 **Signature:**
     ``Map parseLanMessage(stringToParse)``